Snow Plowing/Ice Control Policy

-- Operators will be responsible for the vehicle they are assigned to.
+2. Operators will be responsible for the vehicle they are assigned to.
 This includes completing a daily maintenance and equipment check before and after each shift and reporting all deficiencies to the Public Works Superintendent.
-During snowplowing operations any and all downtime or breakdowns will be reported to the Pubic Works Superintendent or designated representative.
+During snowplowing operations any and all downtime or breakdowns will be reported to the Public Works Superintendent or designated representative.

-- When plowing and sanding is complete after each storm, salt/sand should be emptied from all trucks and all equipment should be cleaned and washed.
+8. When plowing and sanding is complete after each storm, salt/sand should be emptied from all trucks and all equipment should be cleaned, washed and greased.

 Adopted by the City Council November 19, 1990

 Revised November 1, 1993

 Revised November 1, 1995 (truck numbers and assignments)

 Revised October 13, 1998 (truck numbers and assignments)

 Revised October 20, 1999 (truck numbers and assignments)

 Revised November 3, 2000 (truck numbers and assignments)

 Revised October 25, 2001 (truck numbers assignments and mailbox requirements)